1989 European Parliament election in Portugal

-The 1989 European Parliament election in Portugal was the election of MEP representing Portugal constituency for the 1989-1994 term of the European Parliament.
+An election of MEP representing Portugal constituency for the 1989-1994 term of the European Parliament was held on 18 June 1989.
 It was part of the wider 1989 European election.
-In Portugal the election was held on 18 June.

-The Social Democratic Party (PSD) won the elections with almost 33% of the votes, but lost much ground compared with 1987.
-Although the country was experiencing a significant economic growth at that time, the PSD saw the gap between them and the Socialists narrow to around 4%.
-On the other hand, the Socialist Party (PS), although failing to topple the PSD as the largest party, performed quite well gaining more than 6% of the votes and polling above 28%, compared with the 22% in 1987.
+The Social Democratic Party (PSD) won the elections with almost 33 percent of the votes, but lost much ground compared with 1987.
+Although the country was experiencing a significant economic growth at that time, the PSD saw the gap between them and the Socialists narrow to around 4 percentage points.
+On the other hand, the Socialist Party (PS), although failing to topple the PSD as the largest party, performed quite well gaining more than 6% of the votes and polling above 28 percent, compared with the 22 percent in 1987.
 They also gained 2 MEP, while the PSD lost one.

-The Democratic Unity Coalition (CDU), also performed very well, winning 14% and becoming the third political force.
+The Democratic Unity Coalition (CDU), also performed very well, winning 14 percent and becoming the third political force.
 The Communist/Green alliance was also able to win one more MEP than in 1987.
-The CDS saw its share of vote drop a bit, to 14% and was surpassed by CDU, as it fell to fourth place.
+The CDS saw its share of vote drop a bit, to also 14 percent and was surpassed by CDU, as it fell to fourth place.

-Turnout fell dramatically in these election, with just 51% of voters casting a ballot.
+Turnout fell dramatically in these election, with just 51 percent of voters casting a ballot.